MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository refer to data sets as supplemented with the following publications which concern host response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and [*Shigella flexneri*](configuration/shigella.json):
+The configuration files in this repository refer to data sets as supplemented with the following publications which examine host response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and [*Shigella flexneri*](configuration/shigella.json):